 Can vegetables be a main part of my dog’s diet?

 Vegetables should complement your dog's diet, not replace it.
 While they're an essential source for nutrients, they lack the complete balance of proteins, fats, and carbohydrates found in commercial dog food.
 Vegetables are best used as treats or as an addition to your dog's existing diet, ensuring it's nutritionally balanced and complete.
-Superior Care Pet's Nature’s Protection dry food provides a complete nutritional base, which can be complemented by adding safe vegetables to enhance your dog's diet.
+Nature’s Protection dry food provides a complete nutritional base, which can be complemented by adding safe vegetables to enhance your dog's diet.

 How do I know if my dog likes a new vegetable?